Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Digital media technology has opened up new and exciting opportunities within the design world.
-Media Design explores the diverse ways people interact with digital technology today – through web experiences, visual and audio communication, augmented reality, gaming and portable computing.
+Media Design explores the diverse ways people interact with digital technology today – through web experiences, visual and audio communication, augmented and virtual reality, gaming and mobile media.

 These areas present special challenges for designers, addressing issues of communication, work, play and daily life in this rapidly expanding field.